-The deadline for changing from "audit" to "credit" will be the last day to register and add classes for an enrollment period.
-The deadline for changing from "credit" to "audit" will be the last day to withdraw and receive a W. A student who wishes to change from "audit" to "credit" or vice versa must go to the office in charge of schedule changes prior to the deadline.
+The deadline for changing from "credit" to "audit" will be the last day to withdraw and receive a W. A student who wishes to change from "credit" to "audit" must go to the office in charge of schedule changes prior to the deadline.